This portion of the guide takes you through the steps for configuring your specific SSO integration using the Okta Admin Console.

 task, the Admin Console opens the main settings page for your new integration.
 In here, you can specify previous General Settings and Sign On options, as well as assign the integration to users in your org.
 Click Edit if you need to change any of the options, and Save when you have made your changes.
 Specify OIDC settings

-General tab, in the Application area, you can rename your integration and select which grant type options are allowed.
+General tab, in the Application area, you can rename your app integration and select which grant type options are allowed. (opens new window)

 An OAuth 2.0 grant is the authorization granted to the client by the user.
 Each type of grant has a corresponding

-The grant types permitted for OIN applications depend on the application type selected:
+The grant types permitted for an OIN app integration depend on the platform selected:

-Authorization code — mandatory for Web application types Optional.
-Refresh token Optional.
+Authorization Code — mandatory for web platform applications Refresh token — not supported for OIN app integrations Optional.
 Implicit (Hybrid) SPA:

 If you only want to support direct SSO to your application (so the integration isn't launched from the Okta End-User Dashboard), then: